clux/kubecon2020/source/slides.md

 - 1st WE: maps nicely one in apimachinery that contained the dynamic runtime object.
 - In rust, it can be packed into a generic enum, for a fully typed one.
 Great.
 - The serde tags here tells serde that the values in enum variants -> in object key, and enum variant name -> in tag key (tags sent/recvd as uppercase to match go convention).
-- ..This is what watch would return right?
+- ..This is what watch would return...

 ---
 ### Watch